-There’s no doubting the fact that we are in the midst of a technological revolution at the present time.
-The incredible advances in Big Data, artificial intelligence (AI) and machine learning have infiltrated every industry, from energy to telecommunications to commerce to retail.
+There’s no doubting the fact that we are in the midst of a technological revolution at present.
+The incredible advances in Big Data, artificial intelligence (AI), and machine learning have infiltrated every industry, from energy to telecommunications to commerce to retail.
 Football, the most popular sport on the planet, is no different.

 We now have more information at our fingertips than ever before.
 In the world of football, this can revolutionize everything about the sport, from how clubs pursue transfer targets to how managers pick their starting XI to the fitness and dietary regime individual players follow to how fans of the sport consume media and other content.

 Already, some top-flight clubs around the globe have begun to leverage data science to get the most out of their squad, and we can expect more to follow their example in the months ahead.